 Melissa Peters knows that COVID-19 has changed the way many of us work within Greene County.
 But she also knows that the bonds that tie the community together have made it possible for everyone to grow stronger and make the most of a stressful time.
-Her and her husband Matt own and operate What.The.Soap. at 14520 Main Street in Prattsville, and now they’re doing their best to give back to Greene.
+She and her husband Matt own and operate What.The.Soap. at 14520 Main Street in Prattsville, and now they’re doing their best to give back to Greene.

-Though her and her family are originally from Long Island, they’ve had a strong connection to Greene for many years.
+Though Melissa and her family are originally from Long Island, they’ve had a strong connection to Greene for many years.
 By 2018, they decided to make the move up to Schoharie and expand their already successful soap-making business to the area.

 Matt had long been the full-time partner in their business, but the move upstate and away from her 9-5 office job meant that Melissa could focus her efforts on the business.
-Online sales was booming, but she knew that expansion into a physical storefront would help boost sales and give them the opportunity to highlight other local vendors as well.
+Online sales were booming, but she knew that expansion into a physical storefront would help boost sales and give them the opportunity to highlight other local vendors as well.

 She soon got in contact with Jim Eisel Jr., owner of Jim’s Great American in Prattsville, to discuss some available retail space he had for rent.
-Her and her husband loved the storefront and immediately went to work creating a cozy and creative space for all things soap.
+She and her husband loved the storefront and immediately went to work creating a cozy and creative space for all things soap.

 Nowadays, What.The.Soap. is one of the most eclectic and enchanting stores within Greene!
 Melissa and Matt have both been very pleased with how quickly the community has embraced them and their locally-made products.
 She feels that though it can be tricky to explain, people love to support local businesses and understand how it all goes back towards improving Greene for everybody.